 20108 S1 Eclectic Design

 Firstly, the 20108 S1 is obviously designed for those who like a bit of flair strapped to their wrist.
-The color scheme will be extremely divisive, and I have a hard time believing there’s people who look at this and don’t say either “wow, this looks awesome!” or “wow, this is one of the ugliest watches I’ve ever seen”.
+The color scheme will be extremely divisive, and I have a hard time believing there are people who look at this and don’t say either “wow, this looks awesome!” or “wow, this is one of the ugliest watches I’ve ever seen”.
 I think I would enjoy this rally inspired watch if it were actually blue, gold, and black and not purple, gold, and black.
 The blue on the 20108 S1 isn’t a traditional shade of blue; it’s like a blueish-purple style that I personally find extremely unsatisfying to the eye.
 However, this is totally up to personal preference and depends on what you’re looking for in a watch, not me.

 Sports Heritage & Functions

 This is a very sports-minded watch, and it doesn’t shy away from that fact.
 It outright says so in its description.
 As sporty as the watch is, I personally think there’s way too much going on when looking at this watch.
 The main dial and subdials are both black with white accents; no big deal.
 But the hour and minute hands on the main dial are half white and half yellow, while the second hand is blue.
 The bottom dial has two white hands and one blue hand with a gold pin in the center to connect them.
 When I look down at this watch, it just feels too crowded.
-I enjoy watches that I can quickly glance at to get the time, not the kind that make me squint to read it.
+I enjoy watches that I can quickly glance at to get the time, not the kind that makes me squint to read it.

 In terms of functionality, the Invicta 20108 S1 is just fine.
 I haven’t used it for a terribly long time, but it functions just as well as any other chronograph watch I’ve had.
 People have complained of the watch losing up to 10 minutes over a 2-week span, but I haven’t experienced such a phenomenon.
 In terms of water resistance, it claims to be able to handle 330ft (100.6m) of depth.
 The timer is accurate even though I do think it’s hard to read, and I doubt I would ever actually use it simply because of that.
 The crowns feel pretty sturdy and stick out well enough to be able to adjust the time in a second.

 The biggest issue I have with the 20108 S1 timepiece is the polyurethane band.
 It feels very poorly-built when compared to similar bands on other watches.
-The buckle clasp also feels flimsy, which is a shame considering the watch itself (excluding the band) feels very-well built.
-From my experience, Invicta doesn’t have a ton of watches with polyurethane bands, but the ones that they do have have never given me the same issue as this one.
+The buckle clasp also feels flimsy, which is a shame considering the watch itself (excluding the band) feels very well built.
+From my experience, Invicta doesn’t have a ton of watches with polyurethane bands, but the ones that they do have never given me the same issue as this one.